-This year as we move toward Easter, let’s consider together the things we want to give up — but let’s look inside our hearts rather than at our physical bodies.
-Let’s pause to ponder the preparation of our own hearts to celebrate the risen Lord!
-It is the power of His Spirit in us that enables us to move forward in choosing to give up and clean up our hearts as we prepare to let His death remind us that we are forgiven.
+As we move toward Easter, let’s look inside our hearts rather than at our physical bodies.
+Let’s pause to prepare our own hearts to celebrate the risen Lord!
+It is the power of his Spirit in us that enables us to turn away from sin.
+We can invite his Spirit to cleanse our hearts and remind us that through Jesus' death we are forgiven.

-It is often difficult and even a sacrifice to let these things go in our hearts.
+It can be difficult and even a sacrifice to let go of things in our lives.
 Often we feel justified in hanging on to them.
-Let Jesus’ resurrection remind us that we serve a living Savior and His power is at work within us today!
+Let Jesus’ resurrection remind us that we serve a living Savior.
+His power is at work within us today and making us more like him.
 Amazing!

-Thank you for the season of Lent that reminds us of your great sacrifice and your power!
+Dear Heavenly Father, thank you for your great sacrifice and your power!

 Please help me to prepare my heart as I move toward Easter and our celebration of the risen Christ!

-Help me to give up complaining and become more grateful.
+To give up pessimism and become more hopeful;

 Help me to give up anger and become more patient;